-These volunteers operate through 585 BFB’s, which are administered by local governments, and trained and supported by the Department of Fire and Emergency Services (DFES) in bushfire response and prevention.
+These volunteers operate through 566 BFB’s, which are administered and trained by respective Local Governments and supported by the Department of Fire and Emergency Services (DFES).

 BFB volunteer firefighters are trained to operate equipment, vehicles and appliances used in fire suppression operations.